 Public schooled kids are typically given just 20-30 minutes each week in the school library.
 I know many homeschool families who spend hours each week at their local public library.

 Having the freedom of these visits gives kids time to find books of interest.
 Plus, our local library has chess, checkers, toys, magazines, and computers for visitors to use.
 The kids really look forward to our local library visits and have even built relationships with the librarians because of our frequent trips there.
 Library trips are also a great time to meet up with other local homeschoolers for a play date.

 Field trips are so much fun and definitely great educational opportunities for homeschool families to take advantage of.
 Our kids have learned so much through field trips.
 Ask around your local community for ideas.
 We’ve done a variety of learning trips including: Police Station, Bakery, Dentist, Zoo, History Museum, Children’s Museum, Grocery Store, and more.
 Most offer free or discounted prices for homeschool groups and families!

 8:) Join A Co-Op

-It truly takes a village.
-So finding a co-op is a huge piece in helping our family have a successful year of homeschooling We’ve been a part of several homeschool co-ops over the years and have found them to be very beneficial.
-It allows the kids to experience a group setting.
-They get to learn from other parents or whoever is teaching each time.
-It’s a great way to get a group together for a field trip.
-And honestly, it’s fun!
-Our particular group meets officially once per month.
-(However, we also do additional library meet ups, gym days, and field trips in addition.)
+It truly takes a village, so finding a co-op is a huge tool in helping our family have a successful year of homeschooling.
+We’ve been a part of several homeschool co-ops over the years and have found most to be very beneficial.
+They allow kids to experience a group setting learning environment where they also get to learn from other parents or adults teaching each time.
+Some of the classes and opportunities we’ve taken advantage of with our local homeschooling group include:

 9:) Give Yourself Grace